-3.13 Also, the diagram below gives an indication of the level of activity carried out in a typical Renfrewshire HSCP week.
+3.14 The diagram below gives an indication of the level of activity carried out in a typical Renfrewshire HSCP week.

 A WEEK IN THE LIFE OF THE HEALTH AND SOCIAL CARE PARTNERSHIP

 Diagram 1

 Care at Home staff make 31,299 visits, providing care for 1,785 people over 65.
 25 children receive their 30-month health check.